Page Section Title

 - Valid bank card with photo

-Trained proctors will supervise the Pearson VUE testing centers.
+Trained proctors will supervise the Pearson VUE testing environments.
 Irregularities observed or suspected by the proctors or identified by subsequent statistical analysis of your answers on the exam, may result in your removal from participation in the exam or invalidation of your score.
 Irregularities include, but are not limited to, creating a disturbance, giving or receiving unauthorized information or aid to or from other examinees, or attempting to remove materials from the testing room.
 BICSI reserves the right to investigate each incident of misconduct or irregularity.

 Candidates must be able to use a computer and mouse.
 Candidates are not allowed to bring any items into the testing room (phones, watches, hats, etc.).
 All necessary items will be available during the exam, including calculators and a whiteboard for scratch paper.
 There are no scheduled breaks during the exam.
-If a break is needed, the break will count towards the time you have to complete the exam.

 Incomplete ApplicationsExam candidates whose application is submitted without all the requirements will receive an email outlining what information is missing and when it is due.
 The missing information must be submitted by the due date or the application will be considered incomplete and will not be accepted.
 The exam application fee will be forfeited.